 Director Debra Granik discusses what made her want to turn this story into a film, her non-judgmental outlook on her characters, her research process, and her collaboration with her director of photography and lead actors.
+This is the first article in our Special Issue on Leave No Trace, which is now available as an eBook.

 In 2010, Debra Granik’s second feature Winter’s Bone introduced Jennifer Lawrence to the world.
 The then-20-year-old actress was nominated for an Oscar, and so was Granik’s film.
 While Lawrence went on to have a rich career, and remains one of the best actors working today, Granik virtually disappeared for much longer than she should have.
 Her first fiction film in eight years, Leave No Trace can safely be described as a comeback.
 Like Winter’s Bone, the film has been met with extremely positive responses — much is being made of its “certified fresh” rating on review aggregator Rotten Tomatoes — and, considering the current climate for women directors, one can dare hope Granik will stick around this time.